steelThread/redisfs/README.md

 	#                 will be generated.
 	#     encoding  - Optional file encoding, defaults to utf8
 	#                 This overrides the instance level options if specified.
-	#     *dir      - Optional path to write files out to for generated files.
-	#                 This overrides the instance level options if specified.
 	#     prefix    - Optional prefix to use for generated files.
 	#                 This overrides the instance level options if specified.
 	#     suffix    - Optional suffix to use for generated files.